Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Algorithms, complexity, and numerical considerations

 \subsection{Block-evidence precomputation via prefix sums}

 For conjugate exponential-family blocks, Theorem~\ref{thm:ef-integral} shows that the single block evidence and moments can be expressed as functions of aggregated sufficient statistics.
-This enables an \emph{exact} $\mathcal{O}(n^2)$ precomputation of all candidate blocks $(i,j)$ with $1\le i\le j\le n$.
+This enables an \emph{exact} $\mathcal{O}(n^2)$ precomputation of all candidate blocks $(i,j]$ with $0\le i<j\le n$.
+Throughout this section we use the body convention: a block $(i,j]$ has length $j-i$ and contains the indices $i+1,\dots,j$.

 In practice, it is numerically preferable to store \emph{log} block evidences,

 and similarly for any moment numerators required for the Bayes regression curve.
 Algorithm~\ref{alg:block-precompute} expresses the precomputation at an abstract level, with a single call to a \texttt{BlockRoutine} that implements the family-specific closed forms given in Section~\ref{sec:families}.